diana-shyrokikh/airport-api-service/README.md

 #### Staff required:

-1. Add countries to the service from list of all countries
+1. Add countries to the service from the list of all countries
 2. Add only existing cities to countries (check with WeatherAPI)
 3. Add airports with airport type
 4. Create and manage routes